karmi/retire/README.markdown

 _ElasticSearch_ is a scalable, distributed, highly-available, RESTful database communicating by JSON over HTTP, based on [Lucene](http://lucene.apache.org/), written in Java.
-It manages to very simple and very powerful at the same time.
+It manages to be very simple and very powerful at the same time.
 You should seriously consider it to power search in your Ruby applications: it will deliver all the features you want — and many more you may have not imagined yet (native geo search? histogram facets for dates?)